sb200212/WeatherCraft/README.md

-# Properly Formatted README for a Minecraft Themed Weather App

 ## WeatherCraft - A Minecraft Themed Weather App

 WeatherCraft is a weather application that combines weather data with a Minecraft-themed interface.
 It allows users to check the current weather, daily forecasts, and hourly forecasts for any location across the globe.
 The app displays different images based on the current weather condition, with a Minecraft font.